-In Module D the student will use an IBM compatible computer system, and learn computerized applications of HCFA 1500 and UB92 claim forms.
+In this module the student will use an IBM compatible computer system, and learn computerized applications of HCFA 1500 and UB92 claim forms.
 Principles of coding, terminology and theory will be applied to complete these sessions.
 Students are introduced to a computerized billing database and simulated billing, data entry, and appointment control will be practiced.
-Programs covered under this module include: word processing and spreadsheets.
+Programs covered under this module include word processing, and spreadsheets.